code-mc/servicetask/readme.md

 #### `ServiceTask<Type1, Type2>`

 Abstract template class.
-Extend this to implement your own async ServiceTask.
+Extend this to implement your own async `ServiceTask`.
 You have to specify two types: the former for input data (what you give to the task) and one for the output data (what the task produces as a result).
 You can use any generic Java type for this.
 If you want to use your own class read the `ServiceTaskPojo` section.

 ```java
 // Everything that is executed inside this method will be running inside a separate thread.